Get some expert advice on Halloween crafts, costumes, décor and much more from TheFind’s Q&A series with Real Simple’s Home Director, Betsy Goldberg.

-What are the must-have items on your kids’ back to school shopping list?
+What are some of the ideas on your kids’ Halloween costume list?

-What suggestions do you have for parents trying to shop with children of varying ages?
+What suggestions do you have for parents shopping for hard-to-find items?

-What are your favorite tips and tricks for saving money?
+What are your favorite tips and tricks for saving money on Halloween costumes?

 Swap with friends.
 Most of the time they’re keeping costumes their kids have worn just once so they’re in great condition.
 And check your closets—you might be able to put together a costume without buying anything.
 Real Simple staffers demonstrated this for adult costumes.